jainam-patel-1214/SchoolManagement/README.md

 ## ALL THE PASSWORDS FOR NOW ARE REQUIRED TO BE 8 CHARACTERS IRRESPECTIVE OF ROLES

+### after cloning and pulling authentication branch, create .env file and add you dsn like DSN="whatever the link is?multiStatements=true".
+Dont forget to add "?multiStatements=true" this at end of dsn else during migration it would fire error

 # register api

 - api -> post to <http://localhost:8090/register> body - user, pwd and role you want